bustinbung/no-style-please/about.md

 layout: page
 title: about me
 ---
-Hey, I'm Justin, an 18 year old musician, developer, and cinematographer based in Atlanta.
+Hey, I'm Justin, an 18 year old musician, developer, and cinematographer based in Athens.
+I'm currently enrolled at the University of Georgia as an intended Entertainment and Media Studies major with a music minor.

 Feel free to contact me using the channels below.

 <hr>